Le-foucheur/Typst-VarTable/tabvar.typ

 /// ```
 ///
 /// - arrow (string): the style of the arrow\
-/// you can use all diffrents kind of "string" arrow of the package fletcher, so I invite you to read the #link("https://github.com/Jollywatt/typst-fletcher", underline(stroke: blue)[fletcher documentation])
+/// you can use all diffrents kind of "string" arrow of the package fletcher, so I invite you to read the #link("https://github.com/Jollywatt/typst-fletcher", underline(stroke: blue)[fletcher documentation])\
+/// *Optional*
 ///
 /// - content (array): the content of the table \
 /// see bellow for more details
 ///
 /// - stroke (lenght, color, gradient): the table’s color and thickness \
-/// *Caution :* this stroke can take only lenght, color or gradient types but none of the others
+/// *Caution :* this stroke can take only lenght, color or gradient types but none of the others\
+/// *Optional*
 ///
 /// - stroke-arrow (lenght, color, gradient): the arrow’s color and thickness \
-/// *Caution :* this stroke can take only lenght, color or gradient types but none of the others
+/// *Caution :* this stroke can take only lenght, color or gradient types but none of the others\
+/// *Optional*
 ///
-/// - lign-0 (bool): if you want 0 on lign betwen the sign
+/// - lign-0 (bool): if you want 0 on lign betwen the sign\
+/// *Optional*
 #let tabvar(
   init: (
     "variable": [],